Silicone Rubber is an elastomer containing silicon together with carbon, hydrogen, and oxygen.

 It is generally non-reactive, stable, and resistant to extreme environments and temperatures while still maintaining its useful properties.
 Due to these properties and its ease of manufacturing and shaping, silicone rubber can be found in a wide variety of products, including: automotive applications; food and medical industries.

 At the extreme temperatures the tensile strength, elongation, tear strength and compression set can be far superior to conventional rubbers.

 Organic rubber has a carbon to carbon backbone which can leave them susceptible to ozone, UV, heat and other ageing factors that silicone rubber can withstand well.
-However compared to organic rubbers, silicone rubber has a very low tensile strength.
+However compared to organic rubbers, this has a very low tensile strength.

 The material is also very sensitive to fatigue from cyclic loading.